 1. Digging a prize out of a cereal box

 How many parents were cajoled to buy a certain sugary cereal brand by kids who just wanted the plastic toy promised on the box?
 They were cheap and easily broken or lost, and when there were different colors or characters, you never landed the one you wanted most.
-These breakfast treasure hunts are mostly gone for good, and they’re missed.
+These breakfast treasure hunts are mostly gone, and they’re missed.

 2. Making a mix tape